h2oai/mlops-dai-runtimes/hive-mojo-scorer/README.md

 The following User-Defined Function (UDF) lets the model name be used as part of the query, which means that a single UDF can dynamically load and score multiple models.

-This UDF have been tested with both Hive and Beeline shells.
+This UDF has been tested with both Hive and Beeline shells.

 ## Hive UDF Scorer Download